EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 #remark[
-  The followings are two equivalent definitions of an abelian category:
+  The following are two equivalent definitions of an abelian category:
   - A pre-abelian category where every monomorphism is a kernel and every epimorphism is a cokernel;
   - A pre-abelian category where every monomorphism is the kernel of its cokernel and every epimorphism is the cokernel of its kernel.
 ]